 In wet silages due to the high water content a lot of acid is required for full stability.
 This means there will be higher fermentation losses than on a drier silage due to the extent of the fermentation.
 Ultra-Sile Rapid minimises these losses by encouraging a fast, cool homo-lactic fermentation, typically around 2 days rather than up to six weeks on an untreated silage.

 Ultra-Sile Rapid uses sugars very efficiently which is important since more sugar is required to produce the additional acid required in wet conditions.
 In addition Lactobacillus paracasei has the ability produce fructanase enzyme to convert fructans into soluble fructose sugars if required.
 These additional sugars are available to the bacteria to complete the fermentation.
-This is more effective than adding enzymes directly as excess enzymes can lead to aerobic instability, heating and growth of moulds on the silage.
+Lactobacillus paracasei is also very effective at suppressing clostridia which are the main cause of butyric silage.
+This approach is more effective than adding enzymes directly as excess enzymes can lead to loss of dry matter, aerobic instability, heating and growth of moulds on the silage.

 Ultra-Sile silage additives used to treat very wet low sugar, grass silages have consistently produced excellent fermentation characteristics